Friedensreich Hundertwasser

-Friedrich Stowasser (15 December 1928 – 19 February 2000), better known by his pseudonym Friedensreich Regentag Dunkelbunt Hundertwasser (/de-AT/), was an Austrian visual artist and architect who also worked in the field of environmental protection.
-He emigrated to the Far North of New Zealand in the 1970s, where he lived and worked for most of the rest of his life.
+Friedrich Stowasser (15 December 1928 – 19 February 2000), better known by his pseudonym Friedensreich Regentag Dunkelbunt Hundertwasser (/de-AT/), was an Austrian visual artist, architect and activist.

 Hundertwasser stood out as an opponent of "a straight line" and any standardisation, expressing this concept in the field of building design.
+He was also a vocal environmentalist who integrated nature in his architectural designs.
 His best known work is the Hundertwasserhaus in Vienna, which has become a notable place of interest in the Austrian capital, characterised by imaginative vitality and uniqueness.
+He also designed KunstHausWien, an art gallery which houses a permanent collection of his works, and dozens of other buildings.
+He emigrated to the Far North of New Zealand in the 1970s, where he lived and worked for most of the rest of his life.

 Biography

-The Nazi era was a very hard time for Hundertwasser and his mother Elsa, who were Jewish.
-They avoided persecution by posing as Christians, a credible ruse as Hundertwasser's father had been a Catholic.
+During the Nazi era, Hundertwasser and his mother Elsa, who were Jewish, avoided persecution by posing as Christians, a credible ruse as Hundertwasser's father had been a Catholic.
 Hundertwasser was baptized as a Catholic in 1935.
 To remain inconspicuous, Hundertwasser also joined the Hitler Youth.
 He has identified himself as "half-Jewish".

 Hundertwasser developed artistic skills early on.
 After the war, he spent three months at the Academy of Fine Arts in Vienna.
 At this time, he began to sign his art as Hundertwasser instead of Stowasser.
 He left to travel, using a small set of paints he carried at all times to sketch anything that caught his eye.
 In Florence, he met the young French painter René Brô for the first time and they became lifelong friends.
 Hundertwasser's first commercial painting success was in 1952–53 with an exhibition in Vienna.